As electric vehicles (EV) and plug-in hybrids become more popular among car brands, this begs the question: Should we make the switch?

 Electric vehicles are all the rage now

 EVs are definitely trending and the thought of buying one must have crossed your mind – you and everybody else to be exact.
-In fact, if you happen to live in the Klang Valley, there are two EV expos lined up in July and September of this year alone.
+With Tesla setting up shop in Malaysia and announcing that the Tesla Model Y is available to order in Malaysia from RM199k, the hype around EVs is increasing.

 Most of us can point out that a major benefit of electric cars is the contribution that they can make towards improving air quality.